wlanslovenija/firmware-core/README.rst

 * There is a system user ``builder`` under which you should be running the build.
 * OpenWrt image builder system is available under ``/builder/imagebuilder/``.

-To facilitate the cloud builder use of the following is optional, but recommended.
+To facilitate the cloud use of builders the following is optional, but recommended.

 * OpenWrt packages are available through the builder over HTTP with feeds directly under the HTTP root so ``packages`` feed is available under ``/packages/``.
 * A metadata file served over HTTP at ``/metadata``, encoded as a JSON object with the following fields: